Judge asks Free Church groups to end Skye dispute

 One of the judges, Lord Drummond Young, has suggested that congregations could share Broadford Church.

-He noted that in modern housing estates there were churches shared by different denominations.'Helpful proposals'
+He noted that in modern housing estates there were churches shared by different denominations.

 Lord Drummond Young wrote: "May I, in conclusion, respectfully suggest that this is a case where such an arrangement might be reached?"